emipa606/NoVersionWarning/README.md

 If you know of a mod that should be added here, leave a link to it and Ill add it.

-Its also possible to add mods to this list for others by adding a ModUpdateTag-def with the mod-ids that the tag should be added to.
-Please see the ModIdsToFix.xml-file for how this can be done.

 ## [https://github.com/emipa606/NoVersionWarning/blob/main/MODS.md](Currently supported mods)